A Genius of Music and Art

-Thirty years ago this month, in September 1981, the infectious and other-worldly sound of Tom Tom Club’s “Genius of Love” was unleashed upon the world.
-The song became a club hit on both sides of the Atlantic, and in the thirty years since its synthetic riffs have become among the most recognizable, and the most sampled, in pop music history.
+On September 6, 1981, the infectious and other-worldly sound of Tom Tom Club’s “Genius of Love” was unleashed upon the world.
+The song became a club hit on both sides of the Atlantic, and in the decades since its synthetic riffs have become among the most recognizable, and the most sampled, in pop music history.

 As Off the Grid readers know, we love a good musical distraction as much as the next person — just see our posts on 80’s Music Videos or album covers.
 But in keeping with the spirit of the blog, we thought we’d mark this anniversary by highlighting the deep downtown roots not only of the transformative sound of Genius of Love, but of the pop artist behind its equally memorable video and cover art as well.